odoare/SuperMoTo/README.md

 SuperMoTo is an FX-Mechanics JUCE audio plugin for the monitoring section, the big brother of [MoTo](https://github.com/odoare/MoTo).
-It manages multiple loudspeaker systems and subwoofers through a full 16x16 routing matrix, and embeds the tools to measure the speakers, design FIR correction curves and integrate a subwoofer in phase with the mains.
+It manages multiple loudspeaker systems and subwoofers through a routing matrix of up to 32x32, and embeds the tools to measure the speakers, design FIR correction curves and integrate a subwoofer in phase with the mains.

 Every page has an **info button (i)** in its corner with a summary of the